cpp-red-lion/cpp-red-lion.github.io/blog/ACCU_2026/ACCU-on-Sea-2026-Trip-Report.md

 ![The lightning talks line-up](photos/IMG_5910.jpeg)

-Highlights from the running order included Kevlin Henney's **"Difficult and Protracted,"** Mathieu Ropert on esoteric programming, Adesh Pandey on the life of a star, Shreshtha Aggarwal on the PACELC theorem, and Lucian Radu Teodorescu squeezing **"Concurrency in less than 5 minutes."**
+Highlights included Kevlin Henney's **"Difficult and Protracted,"** Mathieu Ropert on esoteric programming, Adesh Pandey on the life of a star, Shreshtha Aggarwal on the PACELC theorem, and Lucian Radu Teodorescu squeezing **"Concurrency in less than 5 minutes."**